mintlayer/building_on_mintlayer/README.md

 A notable feature of tokenization on Mintlayer is its support for Access Control Lists, or ACLs.
 ACLs are sets of rules, determined by the token creator at the time of issuance, which restrict the ways in which the token may be transferred.
 For example, an ACL may blacklist particular (untrusted) addresses, impose bounds on the amount of a token transferred, or enforce time locks on tokens transferred (rendering them "unspendable" for a period of time).

-ACLs aim to provide an out-of-the-box solution for companies building on Mintlayer who are subject to particular company policies or regularory legislation.For more information about ACLs, their capabilities, and their possible applications, see [this](https://docs.mintlayer.org/whitepaper/4-decentralized-finance-defi#4.3.-acl-rules-for-securities) section of the docs.
+ACLs aim to provide an out-of-the-box solution for companies building on Mintlayer who are subject to particular company policies or regularory legislation.
+For more information about ACLs, their capabilities, and their possible applications, see [this](https://docs.mintlayer.org/whitepaper/4-decentralized-finance-defi#4.3.-acl-rules-for-securities) section of the docs.

 ## WebAssembly smart contracts